texastribune/frontend-code-test/README.md

 # Texas Tribune - Front End Code Test
 The goal of this test is to see how you create a page based on a prototype.
 We'll be looking at (1) how you construct the project, (2) how you translate the Desktop prototype into a responsive mobile version and (3) how your javascript functions.

 Imagine that you've been tasked with redesigning our membership sign-up page.
 When the user decides to give money, we want to offer them a range of membership levels by payment rate with the option to pay annually, monthly or give a one-time donation.
+You'll find a sketch prototype of the page in the root directory in a file titled `Support Prototype.png`.

 When the user selects to give "Annually" or "One-Time" the payment options should become $35, $60, $150, $250, $500 and $[input].
 If they switch to "Monthly", the payment options should become $4, $9, $17, $31, $63 and $[input].